MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-offline-overview.md

 ## Mobile offline-first

-Once offline is configured anyone that uses [Power Apps mobile](run-powerapps-on-mobile.md) can also use the app in offline mode.
-Power Apps mobile always runs offline-first, both with and without internet connection.
-This functionality optimizes performance and creates a consistent experience for users as they move through areas with and without internet connection.
+Once offline is configured, anyone who uses [Power Apps mobile](run-powerapps-on-mobile.md) can also use the app in offline mode.
+Power Apps mobile always runs offline-first, both with or without internet connection.
+This functionality optimizes performance and creates a consistent experience for users as they change locations.

-1.	**Online**: Occurs when there is internet but and offline isn't set up.
+1.	**Online**: Occurs when there is internet but offline isn't set up.
+The mobile app functions like using the app with internet on your PC.
 When internet is lost, the mobile app is unusable.
 Not recommended.
-2.	**Offline-first without internet connection**: Data is downloaded to the device and all changes are saved locally to your mobile device.
+2.	**Offline-first without internet connection**: Data is downloaded and all changes are saved to your mobile device.
 When internet is restored, the changes are automatically synced to the server.
-3. **Offline-first with internet connection**: Data is downloaded to the device and all changes are saved locally; but because there is internet connection the app will automatically attempt to sync every few minutes.
+3. **Offline-first with internet connection**: Data is downloaded to the device and all changes are saved locally and since there is internet connection the app will automatically attempt to sync every few minutes.

 For more information, see [Set up and use mobile offline-first](work-in-offline-mode.md).